Mohammad Abu Yusuf

-Mohammad Abu Yusuf (মোহাম্মদ আবু ইউসুফ; born 11 September 1957) is a Bangladeshi football coach and former player, who last served as the head coach of Bangladesh Championship League club NoFeL SC.
+Mohammad Abu Yusuf (মোহাম্মদ আবু ইউসুফ; born 11 September 1957) is a Bangladeshi football coach and former player, who last served as the head coach of Bangladesh Championship League club Dhaka Wanderers.

 Early life

 Yusuf was born on 11 September 1957, in Bakshibazar, Dhaka.
 His father was a religious speaker at the Bakshibazar Mosque while his mother was a stay at home parent.
-Yusuf was the eldest among six brothers and seven sisters, and spent much of his childhood in Kolkata, where he would become an avid fan of Kolkata Mohammedan.
-Back in East Pakistan, Yusuf was inspired by Dhaka League players, such as Golam Sarwar Tipu and Abdul Ghafoor.
+Yusuf is the eldest of six brothers and seven sisters, and spent much of his childhood in Kolkata, where he would become an avid fan of Kolkata Mohammedan.
+Back in East Pakistan, Yusuf was inspired by local players, such as Golam Sarwar Tipu and Abdul Ghafoor.

-During the Bangladesh Liberation War in 1971, Yusuf supported his family financially by driving rickshaw's while still studying in eight grade at the Nabakumar Institution.
+During the Bangladesh Liberation War in 1971, Yusuf supported his family financially by driving rickshaws while still studying in eight grade at the Nabakumar Institution.
 He started playing football through an interschool football tournament, that took place in 1972.
-He played as a guest footballer for the senior teams of Bakshibazar, Chawk Bazar, Panchabati and Churihatta.
+He played as a guest footballer for the local teams from Bakshibazar, Chawk Bazar, Panchabati and Churihatta.